sseunghyuns/ai-paper-study/Generative-Models/NCSN/README.md

 </br>

-This paper proposed a generative model that estimates new samples using the gradients of $p_{data}(x)$ estimated by score-matching. the problem of inaccurate gradient estimation when the data exists in a low-dimensional manifold is solved by data perturbation with multiple levels of Gaussian.
+This paper proposed a generative model that estimates new samples using the gradients of $p_{data}(x)$ estimated by score-matching.
+The problem of inaccurate gradient estimation when the data exists in a low-dimensional manifold is solved by data perturbation with multiple levels of Gaussian.
 In addition, for sampling new data, the authors proposed annealed Langevin dynamics that use gradients with small noise as it get closed to the data manifold.

 </br>